laurenpowers20/hamburger-menu/README.md

 export default HamburgerMenu;
 ```

 4. We're going to need to import a few things here.
-Since we're here, lets bring in our useState like so:
+Since we're here, let's bring in our useState like so:

 ```javascript
 import { useState } from "react";